Preparation¶

-Basically, data and programs to be created/developed and used on ROS are built in Catkin “packages”.
-Therefore, in this tutorial, let’s first create a package to store the programs and data to be created in the tutorial.
+Data and programs newly created and developed for use on ROS are fundamentally built in units called Catkin “packages”.
+Therefore, in this tutorial, we’ll first create a package to store the programs and data we’ll be creating.

-A package can be created by executing the following command on the catkin workspace.
+Create a package by executing the following command in your catkin workspace:

 catkin create pkg choreonoid_ros_tank_tutorial

-The source of the package for this tutorial is available on Github.
-By cloning the repository, you can try this tutorial without typing the source code.
-In this case, instead of the above command, execute the following.
+Note that the source code for this tutorial package is publicly available on GitHub.
+By cloning this repository, you can try the tutorial without manually entering the source code.
+To do this, execute the following instead of the above command:

 cd ~/catkin_ws/src